krakchris/TreeTect/README.md

 * Create bounding boxes on image tiles
 * Create Training CSV from Bounding boxes
 * (Re)Train Chosen models

+## Wiki
+In the [Wiki](https://www.google.com) you can find descriptions on how to use each of the algorithms and what their respective input conditions are.

 ## Basemodels
 The base models are shared in THIS S3 Bucket.